Teach901 features a video profile of New Leader Archie Moss and his work as principal at Bruce Elementary School in Memphis.

 The Chicago Sun-Times highlighted Spry High School and East Garfield Park School, led by New Leaders Francisco Borras and Patrick McGill, respectively, as open-enrollment high schools with graduation rates above 90 percent, besting even some of the city’s selective schools.

-In Real Simple, New Leader Nadia Lopez advises parents about how they can start the year well with their child’s teacher.
+In Real Simple, New Leader principal Nadia Lopez advises parents about how they can start the year well with their child’s teacher.

 New Leader Docia Generette-Walker is named as a finalist for Tennessee Principal of the Year.